 Current international supervision:

-- A discourse analysis of sustainability in physiotherapy (M. Plaisant - Bachelor project, University of Furtwangen, Germany)
+- Plaisant, M. (2022).
+A discourse analysis of sustainability in physiotherapy (Bachelor thesis, University of Furtwangen, Germany)

-- The UN Agenda 2030 SDGs and physiotherapy clinics (J. Spencer - Excellence track project, Saxion University, Netherlands)
+- Spencer, J. (2021).
+The UN Agenda 2030 SDGs and physiotherapy clinics (BHSc excellence track project, Saxion University, Netherlands)

 - Schüssler, R. (2021).
 Embodied and experiential planetary health education (Bachelor thesis, University of Osnabrück, Germany)